OWN: empowering consumers to choose the right period products

 next steps.

 Even after the course ended, my passion for the intersection between healthcare and technology prompted me to think about ways to grow OWN.
-By creating a lean canvas, I was able to identify areas for product growth and greater business viability.
+By creating a lean canvas, I identified areas for product growth and greater business viability.

 A revised lean canvas for OWN

-An early design exploration for how users can build sample kits or purchase packages within the app
+Exploration: how users can build sample kits via the app

-An early design exploration for how users could donate their products within the app
+Exploration: how users donate unused products via the app